LucianoGanga/simple-rbac/README.md

 });
 ```

+# simple-rbac API
+After initializating RBAC, we have methods to access the permissions, roles and users.

+## Permissions
+### `rbac.Permissions.add(permission, callback);`
+Tries to add a new permission to the database and then return it back.
+If the permission exists, it just returns the existent one

+* `@param	{object}	permission`: Data that defines the permission. permission.permission and permission.operation are required
+* `@param	{Function}	callback`: Callback that returns an error or the permission object

+### `rbac.Permissions.remove(parameters, callback);`
+Tries to remove all the permissions with certain parameters.
+Returns the status of the removal and the number of elements removed

+* `@param {object}	parameters`:	Parameters to find the permissions to be removed. parameters.permission is required
+* `@param	{Function}	callback`:	Callback that returns an error or the status of the removal and the number of elements removed

+### `rbac.Permissions.get(parameters, callback, opts);`
+Tries to get a permissions with certain parameters.
+Returns the permission

+* `@param {object}   parameters`:	Parameters to find the permissions.
+* `@param {Function} callback`:	Callback that returns an error or founded permission.
+Returns null if nothing was found.

+## Roles

+### `rbac.Roles.add(role, callback);`
+Tries to add a new role to the database and then return back that new role object.
+If the role exists, it just returns the existent one

+* `@param {object}   role`:	Data that defines the role. role.name is required
+* `@param {Function} callback`:	Callback that returns an error or the role object

+### `rbac.Roles.remove(roleName, callback);`
+Tries to remove a role matching roleName parameter.
+Returns the status of the removal and the number of elements removed

+* `@param {object}	parameters`:	Name of the role to be deleted
+* `@param {Function} callback`:	Callback that returns an error or the status of the removal and the number of elements removed

+### `rbac.Roles.get(roleName, callback, opts);`
+Tries to get a role with certain parameters.
+Returns the found permission,

+* `@param {object}   parameters`:	Parameters to find the roles. parameters.permission is && parameters.operation are required
+* `@param {Function} callback`:	Callback that returns an error or founded role.
+Returns null if nothing was found.

+## Users

+### `rbac.Users.add(user, callback);`
+Tries to add a new user to the database and then return back that new user object.
+If the user exists, it just returns the existent one and returns 'true' as third parameter of the callback

+* `@param {object}   user`:	Data that defines the user. user.permission and permission.operation are required
+* `@param {Function} callback`:   Callback that returns an error or the user

+### `rbac.Users.remove(userName, callback);`
+Tries to remove a user matching roleName parameter.
+Returns the status of the removal and the number of elements removed
+* `@param {object}   parameters`:	Name of the user to be deleted
+* `@param {Function} callback`:	Callback that returns an error or the status of the removal and the number of elements removed

+### `rbac.Users.get(userName, callback, opts);`
+Tries to get a user with it's username
+* `@param {object}	userName`:	Username
+* `@param {Function} callback`:	Callback that returns an error or founded user.
+Returns null if nothing was found.

+### `rbac.Users.getById(userId, callback, opts);`
+Tries to get a user with it's ID
+* `@param {object}   userName`:	Username
+* `@param {Function} callback`:	Callback that returns an error or founded user.
+Returns null if nothing was found.
+* `@param {object} opts`: Aditional options
+  * `{object}	opts.select`:	Allows to send an object with the field to be selected
+  * `{boolean}	opts.lean`:	Makes the mongo query "lean" (mongoose)
+  * `{boolean}	opts.toObject`:	Before returning the user, it converts it to an object, merging the effectivePermissions and effectiveRoles in the user's permissions and roles parameters

 # Importing base data example
 A nice thing about this module is that it allows you to import the RBAC structure from a JS Object, allowing you to easily set your basic structure to start using the module without a UI.